Breaches of planning control

 When we will investigate further

 After we’ve triaged your complaint, if we identify a breach of planning control, we will allocate your complaint to a Planning Enforcement Officer for investigation.
-They will impartially gather the facts and merits of the case and make a judgment on whether the breach is harmful.

 If it is harmful, we’ll consider whether it is practical and in the public interest to take formal planning enforcement action.